logo

 What is ketamine?

 Ketamine was originally an anesthesia drug, but more recently, researchers have discovered it has significant effects on chronic pain and a range of mental health problems.
-It’s available in two forms:
+It’s available in three forms:

 Ketamine infusions